herotechcourse/kotlin-racingcar-precourse/README.md

 - [] Validate the number of rounds must be betweem 1 and 10
     - [] Throw an `IllegalArgumentException` if the value is out of range
-    - [] Throw an `IllegalArgumentException` if the value is not a number

 - [] Generate a random number between 0 and 9 (use `Randoms.pickNumberInRange()`)
 - [] Move a car forward only if the randomly generated number is 4 or greater